michaelliriano/Polyphonic-TS-1/README.md

-# React Synthesizer
+# Polyphonic-TS-1

-The React Synthesizer is a web application that allows users to generate and visualize audio waveforms using the Web Audio API.
+Polyphonic-TS-1 is a web application that allows users to generate and visualize audio waveforms using the Web Audio API.
 It provides a user interface for adjusting the oscillator type, frequency, and other parameters, and displays the waveform in an oscilloscope visualizer.

 ## Features